09 May 2024

 French postcard by Ciné Passion, no. GB 7.
 Photo: publicity still for Le Grand Bleu (Luc Besson, 1988) with Jean-Marc Barr.

 The film covers their childhood in 1960s Greece to their deaths in a 1980s Sicilian diving competition.
 Jacques and Enzo are fascinated by the sea but for different reasons.
-If Reno devotes all his energies to diving so as to an access to success and glory, the sea is more than this for Jacques.
+If Enzo devotes all his energies to diving to access success and glory, the sea is more than this for Jacques.

-For Jacques the ocean is a place of athletic competition, an ideal place for rest and entertaining where dolphins are his real and sole friends, and finally it's his eternal heaven.
+For Jacques, the ocean is a place of athletic competition, an ideal place for rest and entertainment where dolphins are his real and sole friends, and finally, it's his eternal heaven.
 He was born with it, he swears by it and the sea will lead him to his death.

-Mayol's and Maiorca's story was heavily adapted for cinema.
-In real life Mayol lived from 1927 to 2001 and Maiorca retired from diving to politics in the 1980s.
-Both set no-limits category deep diving records below 100 metres, and Mayol was indeed involved in scientific research into human aquatic potential, but neither reached 400 feet (122 metres) as portrayed in the film, and they were not direct competitors.
+Mayol was involved in scientific research into human aquatic potential.
+However, neither reached 400 feet (122 metres) as portrayed in the film, and they were not direct competitors.
 Mayol himself was a screenwriter for the film.

 Jean Reno in Le Grand Bleu